albinaglv/RFM_Analysis/README.md

 **Seasonal Promotions**:

-- **Holiday Campaigns**: Capitalize on the high sales in December by planning targeted marketing campaigns and discounts to drive more traffic and increase sales.
+- **Holiday Campaigns**: Capitalise on the high sales in December by planning targeted marketing campaigns and discounts to drive more traffic and increase sales.

 - **Post-Holiday Engagement**: Implement strategies to maintain customer engagement in January, such as loyalty rewards, special promotions, or clearance sales to counter the post-holiday slump.